-In River North, Rainforest Cafe is a tropical oasis for young adventurers.
-Nearby, Portillo’s serves up Chicago classics like hot dogs, Polish sausage, and Italian beef, while the quick-service style at this beloved local chain makes for easy in-and-out dining.
+In River North, Portillo’s serves up Chicago classics like hot dogs, Polish sausage, and Italian beef, while the quick-service style at this beloved local chain makes for easy in-and-out dining.
 Wildberry Pancakes & Cafe is a tasty brunch and lunch stop across from iconic Millennium Park.
 Across the river, JoJo’s Shake Bar offers over-the-top milkshakes your kids will go nuts over.
 If you can’t decide, Revival Food Hall features a little bit of everything from some of Chicago’s best restaurants.

 Family-friendly dining at Navy Pier

 On Navy Pier, take a break from all the fun (this hotspot is home to the Chicago Children’s Museum, AMC Navy Pier IMAX Theatre, Pier Park, and boat tours) for some quick eats.
 Fried chicken and chicken strips pair with ice cream floats at Big City Chicken.
-Feast on fried seafood in a family-friendly atmosphere at Bubba Gump Shrimp Co.
 Try the classic “cheezborger” at Billy Goat Tavern or grab a bite of barbecue at Harry Caray’s Tavern.
 Check out more places to eat at Navy Pier.

 Chicago pizza places for families

 Pizza is a kid-friendly favorite and Chicago-style deep dish can feed the hungriest of families.
 Keep it simple with a cheese pie from the Original Gino’s East or get a local favorite like the legendary pie at Pizzeria Uno.
 If your kids crave thin crust, Home Run Inn is a classic and Homeslice lets you dine inside a vintage Airstream.